This post may contain affiliate links. Please read our disclosure policy.

 For The Rolls:

 • In a large bowl, whisk together the 2 1/2 cups of flour, sugar, baking powder, baking soda and salt.
 Measure out the buttermilk in a jug; add 4 tablespoons of butter to the buttermilk; mix well; then pour the milk/butter mixture onto the dry ingredients.
-Slowly stir together until a 'shaggy' dough forms (do not over mix or the dough with become hard when baking).
+Slowly stir together until a 'shaggy' dough forms (do not over mix or the dough, or it will become hard when baking).
 If the dough is too sticky and wet to work with, add 2 tablespoons flour.

 • Evenly spread half of the cooled strawberry jam/syrup over the surface.
 Start rolling the dough from on the long edge until rolled to opposite end.
 (The dough will be a little wet.
 If needed, gently scrape the bottom of the dough off of the bench with the flat side of a knife while rolling over the jam).